 Places of the Myth of Scilla and Cariddi

-Property included in the LIM register of the Sicily Region (Places of the Sacred) - Sector "Places of myth and legends" in the following sub-category: Places of metamorphosis
+Property included in the IWB register of the Sicily Region (Places of the Sacred) - Sector "Places of myth and legends" in the following sub-category: Places of metamorphosis

 Scylla and Cariddi were two sea monsters who lived in the Strait of Messina.

 Charybdis she was a naiad, daughter of Poseidon and Gaea, devoted to robberies and famous for her voracity.
 One day he stole Geryon's oxen from Heracles and ate some of them.
-Then Zeus punished her by transforming her into a monster with a gigantic mouth and an infinite voracity, Charybdis sucked up the sea water and rejected it, creating huge eddies that sank the ships in transit.
-The legend places it near one of the two sides of the Strait of Messina, in front of the cave of the monster Scilla.
+Then Zeus punished her by transforming her into a monster with a gigantic mouth and an infinite voracity, Charybdis sucked up the water of the sea and rejected it, creating huge eddies that sank the ships in transit.
+The legend places it near one of the two sides of the Strait of Messina, in front of the cave of the monster Scylla.

 Ships entering the strait were forced to pass close to one of the two monsters.